mesg-foundation/docs/README.md

 - The **MESG Network of services** to bootstrap applications faster

 MESG is centered around the concept of services made to be reusable within other applications and shared on a network for others to use them.
-MESG Services have two responsibilities:
+All MESG Services have two responsibilities:
 - [Executing **tasks**](/framework/service/listen-for-tasks.md) that an application triggers
 - [Sending **events**](/framework/service/emit-an-event.md) to an application

 Applications built with MESG are called processes.

-[Processes](/framework/process/) rely only on [services](/framework/service/) managed by the MESG Engine, so developers can focus on applications' business logic and nothing more.
+[Processes](/framework/process/) rely only on [services](/framework/service/) which are managed by the MESG Engine, freeing up time to focus on your applications' business logic.

 ## Why use the MESG Framework?

 The tools within the Framework:
 - Create and manage services
-- Manage communication between all services with a standardized bi-directional API
+- Manage communications between any services
 - Manage the security and isolation of services
-- Route the various tasks and events to listen to the appropriate service
+- Route the various tasks and events between services

-Processes are only responsible for communicating with the MESG Engine and use only one API to access any service.
+Processes are only responsible for communicating with the MESG Engine, and only use a single standardized bi-directional API to access any service.

 # Get started

-This step-by-step guide will show you how to create an application that gets the ERC-20 token balance of an Ethereum account every 10 seconds and send it to a Webhook.
+This step-by-step guide will show you how to create an Process that gets an ERC-20 token balance from an Ethereum address every 10 seconds and sends it to a Webhook.

 [[toc]]